Submit support requests and browse self-service resources.

 The sandbox environment allows API providers to validate API consumers.
 The providers can then take measures in the production environment to accommodate the consumer.

 Consuming APIs come with many benefits to your business, whether you’re an API provider or API consumer.
+That's why it's one of the API basics you need to know.

 If you’re an API consumer, you can accelerate time-to-market.